egaffo/CircModel/README.md

 </ul>

 ### Consinstency
-The directory _./consinstency/_ contains for each real-dataset several files:
+The directory _./consinstency/_ contains:
 <ul>
-<li> consistency_replicability.Rmd which loads DECs results and then tests the differential expression detection methods in terms of Concordance At the Top. </li>
+<li> consistency_replicability.Rmd which loads DECs results from robustness evaluation and then tests the differential expression detection methods in terms of Concordance At the Top. </li>
 </ul>

 ## Type I Error Control
-The directory _./type_I_error_control/_ contains the _TIEC.Rmd_ file which loads DECs results estimated using glm_glmm_paired.R and DEscripts.R for the evaluation of the ability of differential expression detection methods to control the type first error using mock datasets, without differentially abundant features, generated using getSampleShuffle.R.
+The directory _./type_I_error_control/_ contains the _TIEC.Rmd_ file which loads DECs results estimated using glm_glmm_paired.R and DEscripts.R for the evaluation of the ability of differential expression detection methods to control the type first error using mock datasets, without differentially abundant features, generated using getSampleShuffle.R script.

 ## Data
 Since the entire data production took a long time, the _./data/_ directory contains several outputs from all the analyses.
 This should make it easier for the user to replicate the results.